Association for the development of locally-built small wind turbines for sustainable rural electrification

 Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

 The webpage of Wind Empowerment is a rich source of information and serves as an exchange platform for the members, as well as for other people interested in the network and the technology.
-It covers not only recent news and event information, but also contains a library of documents and articles on wind technology, research background, broadcasts and the latest information on working groups.
-In addition, lively dialogue takes place in the discussion forums and the webinars offer background information on relevant current topics.
+It covers not only recent news and event information, but also contains a library of resources.
+In addition, lively dialogue takes place in the discussion forum and the webinars offer background information on relevant current topics.

-The Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
-The six WGs are:
+Six Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development: